 Object of the Bill

 Sponsored By Hon.
-Arinatwe Rwakajara (Minister of Works and Transport)
+Kunihira Agnes (Minister of Gender, Labour and Social Development)

-Committee: The Committee on Legal and Parliamentary Affairs
+Committee: The Committee on Gender, Labour and Social Development

 Assented by President

 Bill passed on 01/01/1970